 Version 3 Data Dictionary

-Vermont is collecting EMS data that is compliant with the National EMS Information System’s (NEMSIS) Version 3 Data Dictionary and the Vermont Statewide Scematron Rules (link available soon).
+Vermont is collecting EMS data that is compliant with the National EMS Information System’s (NEMSIS) Version 3 Data Dictionary.
 To learn more about NEMSIS and EMS Data in the United States, go to the NEMSIS website.

 - SIREN Description and Limitations